nixdak/rss_bots/README.md

 # RSS Bots

-Configurations for [Flexget](https://flexget.com) that will check various RSS feeds and send new posts to a chanel on IRC
+Configurations for [Flexget](https://flexget.com) that will check various RSS feeds and send new posts to a channel on IRC